Tory Lanez’s Tattered Wiglette Gets Roasted To Oblivion

 Just let it go, bruh…

-We’re always down to clown Tory Lanez who continues to scamper around like he didn’t allegedly shoot Megan Thee Stallion on that now infamous night last summer.
+We’re always down to clown Tory Lanez who continues to scamper around like he didn’t allegedly shoot Megan Thee Stallion on that now-infamous night last summer.

 So it’s only right that we laugh at his refurbished wig unit falling apart during a recent basketball game in a ridiculous turn of events that sparked hilarious chaos across the internet.

-Whyyy he continues to wear that hideous hairpiece, we may ever know or care, but his tattered tufts of wayward wiglette are splattered all over the internet for your enjoyment.
+Why he continues to wear that hideous hairpiece, we may ever know or care, but his tattered tufts of wayward wiglette are splattered all over the internet for your enjoyment.

 This latest embarrassment comes just weeks after he begged a judge to speak on his ongoing case stemming from the aforementioned night where he allegedly opened fire on Megan.